 Pierre Bourdieu also introduced the concept of 'cultural intermediaries' to refer to occupations, such music critics, radio DJs, or advertisers, involved in shaping how hierarchies of taste (i.e. what counts as good taste) are constructed and made durable in society.
 My research builds on the work of Bourdieu to think about how music streaming services are incidentally performing as a kind of cultural intermediary, impacting on the relationship between music taste, consumption and class identity.

 The first phase of my research consisted of interview with music industry key informants, including individuals working at music streaming companies, major record labels, distributors, and industry bodies.
 The purpose of this fieldwork was to learn more about what streaming companies are doing to curate our consumption experiences, why they are doing these things, how they achieving this.
 This researched helped me to build an account of the commercial context in which music streaming companies operate, and how this underpins the curation these services perform.
 The insights generated from this phase of research helped to inform the design of phase 2.

-The second phase of my research consists of interviews with music streamers from different class backgrounds.
-The purpose of these interviews is to invite people to reflect on how they use music streaming and consider if and how this usage has impacted on how they consume music.
-Engaging with streamers from different class backgrounds allows me to pay attention to some of 'classed' practices associated with the use of music streaming and how streaming services are enrolled in the performance of class identities.
+The second phase of my research consisted of interviews with music streamers from with different class backgrounds.
+The purpose of these interviews was to invite people to reflect on how they use music streaming and consider if and how this usage has impacted on how they consume music.
+Engaging with streamers from different class backgrounds allowed me to pay attention to some of 'classed' practices associated with the use of music streaming and how streaming services are enrolled in the performance of class identities.